parismiguel/VW.PM.Releases/README.md

 - Generate Word documents from release data

 ## Considerations
-Both server and client require Node v16.202 and npm v8.19.4 If you work with a differente version, please install the Node Version Manager tool here: https://github.com/nvm-sh/nvm and switch to the version required:
+Both server and client require Node v16.202 and npm v8.19.4 If you work with a different version, please install the Node Version Manager tool here: https://github.com/nvm-sh/nvm and switch to the version required:

 ```bash
 nvm use node 16